zhizhe258/marble/readme.md

 #### Step 2: Compose the Scene
-To compose the scene, use the recorded **robot transform** as the target pose by passing it to `--target-pos` and `--target-quat`.
+To compose the scene with the assets, use the recorded **robot transform** as the target pose by passing it to `--target-pos` and `--target-quat`.

 Run the following script: